Vinifera

 What happens if the floodplains are not restored?

-The Murray River and its floodplains are part of an interconnected ecosystem that depends on natural wet and dry cycles to stay healthy, and the river rich with nutrients.
+The Murray River and its floodplains are part of an interconnected ecosystem that depends on natural wet and dry cycles to stay healthy, and keep the river rich with nutrients.
 Reduced flooding has increased stress on floodplain vegetation, weakened tree canopies and reduced habitat and food for wildlife.
 Without intervention, these iconic Australian landscapes will continue to decline, placing biodiversity, cultural values and regional communities at risk.
 If we do not intervene, these landscapes may decline beyond the point of rejuvenation.

 Why was Vinifera chosen?